 In those early years, the funds raised from BCGI helped to send eight young burn survivors from Wisconsin to the Illinois Fire Safety Alliance “Burn Camp.”
 By 1995, based on the need here and the positive impact to those who had attended the Illinois camp, the first Wisconsin Burn Camp was held.

 In 2015, the Professional Fire Fighters of Wisconsin Charitable Foundation absorbed the Wisconsin Alliance for Fire Safety with the promise to continue the important work of supporting burn survivors through Burn Camp as well as through a variety of programs for survivors of all ages and in all stages of recovery.

-Our 25th Annual Burn Camp will take place at Camp Timber-lee just outside of East Troy, Wisconsin, August 11-17, 2019.
-This free, weeklong summer camp provides remarkable continuation of care for kids with life-changing burn injuries by promoting healing and peer support and helping campers visualize life beyond their injuries.
+Our 26th Annual Burn Camp will take place at Camp Timber-lee just outside of East Troy, Wisconsin, August 9-15, 2020.
+This free, week long summer camp provides remarkable continuation of care for kids with life-changing burn injuries by promoting healing and peer support and helping campers visualize life beyond their injuries.